13 Fast-Growing Vegetables Crops for the Fall Garden

 A vibrant garden bed full of mustard greens with their large, glossy, slightly crinkled leaves spreading out.
 The leaves range from a rich green to a lighter shade, some young and tender, ready for harvest.
 The focus is on the distinct texture and the slight curl of the mustard greens, emphasizing their spicy flavor.
 A gardener’s hand is gently harvesting young leaves, showcasing their milder taste.
 The background features healthy, dark soil, and soft sunlight highlights the fresh, spicy nature of the greens.
 A small garden marker identifies the plant as 'Mustard Greens.

-• Days to maturity: 30-40 days
+• Days to Harvest: 20–40 days

-• Harvest young leaves for milder taste
+• Tips: Harvest young leaves for milder flavor.
+‘Southern Giant Curled’ thrives in cool weather.

 8. Beets